peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 $$

 The above expression is a random variable (because $S_i$ and $\nu_i$ are random variables).
-Therefore, we have to compute mean transmissivity to be useful:
+Therefore, we have to compute mean transmittance to be useful:

 $$
 \bar{\mathcal{T}} = \int_\mathbf{S} \int_\mathbf{\nu} \mathcal{T} p(\mathbf{\nu})p(\mathbf{S}) d\mathbf{\nu}d{\mathbf{S}}